 - Mode of verification-The CA checks the company’s physical address along with domain validation and legal existence

 - Browser Indication-A small green lock icon along with the company name and location.

 Single Domain SSL Certificate

 As the name suggests, the single-domain SSL certificate will protect only one domain.
 What that means is, if I buy an SSL certificate for riansclub.com, I can not use it to protect forum.riansclub.com.

 This type of SSL certificate will project the purchased domain along with all subdomains.
 For example, if I buy an SSL certificate for riansclub.com, I can use the same certificate to protect forum.riansclub.com, mail.riansclub.com, etc.

 Multi-Domain /Unified / SAN SSL certificate

-Most of the free SSL certificate offered by much certifying authority is of domain Validation type.
+Most of the free SSL certificate offered by many certifying authority is of domain Validation type.
 It offers a basic level of security without any bells and whistles.
-Free SSL is suitable for a personal blog or static website.
-You can read about the best 5 free SSL providers in the below article.

 What is a self-signed SSL certificate?

 Instead of getting an SSL certificate from a trusted certifying authority, the webmaster can sign their SSL certificate.
 Since the certificate is self-signed, there is no cost involved.